-A water resources strategy for the East Midlands
+A water resources strategy for the West Midlands

 Government has given the Environment Agency the task of planning our use of water.
 To help with this, we have developed a new water resources strategy for England and Wales.
-This leaflet for the East Midlands provides a regional summary of the strategy.
+This leaflet for the West Midlands provides a regional summary of the strategy.

 We recognise the magnitude of the challenge facing us to achieve our strategy.
-The East Midlands is one of the driest parts of the country.
 There are pressures on our valuable diverse water environment from continued economic growth, new housing development, irrigation of crops, as well as the potential future impacts of climate change.

 This strategy sets out a framework that will require action by many different organisations and individuals to achieve its objectives.
 Decision-making at a local and community level will always be important, but, increasingly, regional decisions are likely to affect the water environment.
-The Government Office for the East Midlands, East Midlands Development Agency (EMDA) the East Midlands Regional Assembly, the East Midlands Local Government Association, the East Midlands Sustainable Development Round Table and Local Authorities have a significant role to play in delivering our Water Resources Strategy and ensuring a sustainable future in the East Midlands.
+The Government Office for the West Midlands, Advantage West Midlands, the West Midlands Regional Chamber, the West Midlands Local Government Association, the West Midlands Sustainable Development Round Table and Local Authorities have a significant role to play in delivering our Water Resources Strategy and ensuring a sustainable future in the West Midlands.

-We intend our water resources strategy to inform the plans and documents produced by these bodies, such as the Integrated Regional Strategy (and its principal components the Regional Planning Guidance and the Regional Economic Strategy), and Development Plans at county or local level, as well as individual planning application decisions.
+We intend our water resources strategy to inform the plans and documents produced by these bodies, such as the Regional Planning Guidance, the Regional Economic Strategy, and Development Plans at county or local level, as well as individual planning application decisions.
 Together, we can influence the location, timing, and water management of new developments, encouraging social and economic improvements in the region without threatening environmental damage.
 The publication of our water resources strategy is an important step towards achieving sustainable development, and we look forward to working with others to deliver together the actions required to make our vision a reality.